ztutar/HDA_Project/README.md

 git clone https://github.com/ztutar/HDA_Project.git
 cd HDA_Project
 python -m venv .venv
 source .venv/bin/activate
 pip install --upgrade pip
 pip install -e .                    # installs base deps
 # If you have CUDA support, also install:
 pip install tensorflow[and-cuda]
 ```

-If the environment already ships with TensorFlow (e.g., Google Colab’s GPU runtimes), you can skip the extra install or run `pip install -e . --no-deps` to avoid replacing the preloaded build.
+If the environment already ships with TensorFlow (e.g., Google Colab GPU runtimes), you can skip the extra install or run `pip install -e . --no-deps` to avoid replacing the preloaded build.

 ### Dataset & metadata

 1. The first call to `get_rsna_dataset()` (triggered automatically from `main.py`) uses `kagglehub` to download `ipythonx/rsna-bone-age` into your Kaggle cache.
 2. CSV metadata in `data/metadata/{train,validation,test}.csv` should provide at least `Image ID`, `Bone Age (months)`, and `male` columns aligned with the downloaded images.
 3. Alternatively, download the RSNA Bone Age Dataset from [Stanford’s Box mirror](https://stanfordmedicine.app.box.com/s/4r1zwio6z6lrzk7zw3fro7ql5mnoupcv/folder/42459416739) if you prefer to keep datasets inside the repo instead of the Kaggle cache.
-But this requires manual update of the data paths in `main.py`.
+Update the data paths in `main.py` accordingly.

 ## Notebooks & analysis